EastonArcher/Python-Sort-Algorithms/README.md

 - `quickSort.py`

 Feel free to explore the scripts, use them in your projects, or modify them according to your requirements.

-## Contribution

-Contributions are welcome!
-If you have any improvements, bug fixes, or additional sorting algorithms you'd like to add, please feel free to open a pull request.

-## License

-This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.